Invariant Differential Forms on Complexes of Graphs and Feynman Integrals: Examples

-\emph{Acknowledgements.} This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement no. 724638).
-Many thanks to M. Chan (who spotted a mistake in an earlier proof of theorem \ref{thm: nopolesonD}), S. Galatius, S. Payne, G. Segal for discussions and especially R. Hain and K. Vogtmann, of which the present project is an offshoot of ongoing joint work.
-I am very grateful to O. Schnetz, for computing the above examples of canonical integrals, M. Borinsky, for sharing his computations of Euler characteristics, and C. Dupont for many comments and corrections.
+This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement no.~724638).
+Many thanks to M.~Chan (who spotted a mistake in an earlier proof of Theorem~\ref{thm: nopolesonD}), S.~Galatius (who pointed out that~\eqref{mu2nvanishes} follows from the Amitsur--Levitzki theorem), S.~Payne, G.~Segal for discussions and especially R.~Hain and K.~Vogtmann, of which the present project is an offshoot of joint work.
+I am very grateful to O.~Schnetz, for computing the above examples of canonical integrals, M.~Borinsky, for sharing his computations of Euler characteristics, C.~Dupont and the referees for many helpful comments and corrections.